 Recognizing that the nation's rivers were being dredged, dammed, diverted, and degraded at an alarming rate, the U.S. Congress passed the Wild and Scenic Rivers Act (WSRA) in October 1968.
-The purpose of the act was to protect some rivers in their free-flowing state, along with the water quality and the outstandingly remarkable values that set these rivers apart from all others in the nation and made them deserving of special protection.
-Yosemite National Park contains two wild and scenic rivers: the Tuolumne, designated in 1984, and the Merced, designated in 1987.
+The purpose of the act was to protect selected rivers in their free-flowing state, along with the water quality and the outstandingly remarkable values (ORVs) that set these rivers apart from all others in the nation.
+Yosemite National Park contains two wild and scenic rivers: the Tuolumne River, designated in 1984, and the Merced River, designated in 1987.
 In recognizing such rivers, Congress pronounced the following intention: